top of page

 Nadja's love for music became apparent at an early age - as a toddler, she used to sing more than she talked!
 Similarly, her first experience of being a teacher came early when at the age of ten she began to mentor her exceptionally talented younger brother, who began to play the piano by ear when he was three.
 He is now a sound designer and composer!

-Nadja enjoys playing a number of instruments (piano, accordion and violin) and as a high schooler used to give piano lessons to earn some extra pocket money.
+Nadja enjoys playing a number of instruments (piano, accordion and violin) and as a high schooler used to give piano lessons to earn extra pocket money.
 However, a nagging sense that there was a deeper understanding of music that was eluding her prevented her from pursuing a career in music.
 Coming to the music school with her oldest in 2012, she immediately saw the genius behind the Kodály method and went on to train as a Kodály teacher, joining the Len Tyler Music School team in 2017.
 Finding the career that she thought she could never have, Nadja took over the Len Tyler Music School in 2020 during the Coronavirus crisis, creating in Vivace an online platform for delivering Kodály-based music classes.

 Karen van Lokven